decentralized-identity/hatpro-schema-temp/docs/README.md

 - `ajv_manual.yml`: Validate JSON Schemas under `schemas/` (skips if none are present).

 They are **manual-only** (`workflow_dispatch`) to avoid noise during early MVP.
 Trigger them from the GitHub "Actions" tab.

+## SCHEMAHINTS location
+The SCHEMAHINTS spec lives in ./docs/specs/SCHEMAHINTS/.